JCMexplains/writing-for-success-2023/textbook.md

     1. Type in as much information as you can.
     2. Highlight the entries so you can return to them later.

-### Reference Entries for Different Sources

-As is the case for in-text citations, formatting reference entries becomes more complicated when you are citing a source with multiple authors, citing various types of online media, or citing sources for which you must provide additional information beyond the basics listed in the general guidelines.
-The following guidelines show how to format reference entries for these different situations.

-#### Print Sources: Books

-For book-length sources and shorter works that appear in a book, follow the guidelines that best describes your source.
+### Example References

+Sometimes it can be tricky to format your references, especially if you are citing a source with multiple authors, or if you used online sources.
+There are special rules for these situations, and you should follow them carefully.
+Here are some guidelines to help you format your reference list correctly.

+APA 6 asked for the city of publication for book publishers, but APA 7 no longer does.

 #### A Book by Two or More Authors

 List the authors' names in the order they appear on the book's title page.
 Use an ampersand before the last author's name.

-> Campbell, D. T., & Stanley, J. C. (1963). *Experimental and
+> Campbell, D. T., & Stanley, J. C. (1963). *Experimental and*
-> quasi-experimental designs for research.* Boston, MA: Houghton Mifflin.
+> *quasi-experimental designs for research.* Houghton Mifflin.

 #### An Edited Book with No Author

-List the editor or editors' names in place of the author's name, followed by *Ed.* or *Eds.* in parentheses.
+List the editor(s) names in place of the author's name, followed by *Ed.* or *Eds.* in parentheses.

 > Myers, C., & Reamer, D. (Eds.).
-(2009). *2009 nutrition index.* San
+(2009). *2009 nutrition index.* HealthSource, Inc.
-> Francisco, CA: HealthSource, Inc.

 #### An Edited Book with an Author